By using this Site/App/Service you are consenting to its use of cookies and are agreeing to its Terms of Use

 - UNITED24, President Zelenskyy's official fundraising initiative.

-- 10% (maximum) for quilt squares, story, and website management, payment processing and marketplace transaction fees, cryptocurrency/NFT "gas", and marketing/promotion.
+- 10% (maximum) for quilt squares, story, and website management, payment processing and marketplace transaction fees, and marketing/promotion.

-In the US, 90% of your donation is deductible as a charitable gift (10% is attributed to value received and is not deductible).
+In the US, because we are a recognized non-profit, 90% of your donation is deductible as a charitable gift (10% is attributed to value received and is not deductible).

 We expect to transfer funds from our non-profit's account to the beneficiaries weekly or monthly, depending on volume.
 We will post receipt information from the transfers.